 If you establish rules early, your preteens may take on many of these tasks naturally.
 As with all these tips, remain positive and supportive when your preteen does things right.
-Learn even more about parenting by visiting the links on the next page.
+Learn even more about parenting by visiting the links below.

 - Bhalla, Sunindia.
 "Extracurricular Activities."
 One Tough Job.
 (Jan.
 31, 2010)http://www.onetoughjob.com/child-care/friendships/extracurricular-activities

 - Bhalla, Sunindia.
 "Helping Your Preteen Develop Interests -- Reading."
 One Tough Job.
 (Jan.
 31, 2010)http://www.onetoughjob.org/child-care/friendships/helping-your-preteen-develop-interests-reading

 - Camarillo, Susan.
 "Helping Preteens Transition to Middle School."
 Preteen Alliance.
 (Feb.
 1, 2010)http://www.preteenalliance.org/expert_middle-school.html

 - Centers for Disease Control and Prevention.
 "Child Development."
 Sep.
 20, 2005.
 (Jan.
 31, 2010)http://www.cdc.gov/ncbddd/child/middlechildhood9-11.htm

 - Diel, David and Stephanie Toelle.
 "Making Good Decisions: Media in the Lives of Young Children."
 Jan.
 2009 (Jan.
 31, 2010)http://if-srvv-edis.ifas.ufl.edu/pdffiles/FY/FY107300.pdf